boblingram/TeauUp/README.md

 Code is configured to run the local testing.
 If you want to change the login user id Goto Constants.dart (in lib->utils folder) -> line number 23 make it appropriate.

+## Flutter Version on Which project is built
+Flutter Recommended == 3.10.0